 The CGST & the SGST authority

 Under the GST Act, the CGST officers and the SGST/UTGST officers, both have the authority to pass an order.
 Furthermore, as per the act, if an order has been passed for a person under CGST, it shall be deemed to apply for SGST as well.
 However, it should be noted that, if a CGST officer passes an order, any appeal, review, revision/rectification against the order shall lie only with the CGST officers and likewise for the SGST officer.

-The person required to appear before a GST Officer, First Appellate Authority, Appellate Tribunal can assign an authorized representative to appear on his behalf unless he is required by the Act to appear personally.
+The person required to appear before a GST Officer, First Appellate Authority, or Appellate Tribunal can assign an authorized representative to appear on his behalf unless he is required by the Act to appear personally.

 An authorized representative can be-

 - a relative